DocStem/WagonsRoll-Lite-Rosariosis/README.md

 # WagonsRoll-Lite-Rosariosis
  Wagons Roll from FinTech Integration into Rosario SIS: Allows organizations to create a Pickup coordinated through simple text.

- This is an integration into Wagons Roll from the Rosario SIS system.
+ This is an integration of Wagons Roll into Rosario SIS system.
 The Pickup items are actually students in this case and not merchandise.
  The lite version creates a process flow between the pickup person and the location.
 In this case most likely parent (pickup person) and school (location).

  This was done for school dismissals during COVID.